NinVoido/spotify-vpn/doc/man-sections/script-options.rst

 String Types and Remapping
 --------------------------

-In certain cases, OpenVPN will perform remapping of characters in strings.
+In certain cases, spotify will perform remapping of characters in strings.
 Essentially, any characters outside the set of permitted characters for each string type will be converted to underbar ('\_').